-This paper allows students to create substantial immersive experiences using techniques such as structured brainstorming, rapid prototyping (fail often, fail early), constructive critiquing, and iteration.
-Students will create several major works during the course of the paper, working in teams, formally presenting their ideas, and working with client constraints.
+This course allows students to create substantial immersive experiences using techniques such as structured brainstorming, rapid prototyping (fail often, fail early), constructive critiquing, and iteration.
+Students will create several major works during the course, working in teams, formally presenting their ideas, and working with client constraints.
 Several technologies will be introduced, such as collaborative project management and tracking tools, code repositories, and presentation software.